t4d-accelebrate-video-shorts/react-memo/README.md

 When the development web server starts, it should open the React web site in your default web browser.
 The url will be [http://localhost:3000](http://localhost:3000)

+**Step 6.** Start watching the [Youtube Video](#) and code along to learn more about how to improve React functional component performance with React's Memo function